If you’re looking for a list of things you need to do to every blog post before you hit publish, I’ve got you covered my friend!

 Our content is done and now we’re ready to add a featured image and get this baby published.

-Your featured image will be the little icon that appears next to your blog title on social media, and it will usually appear above the blog title on your website.
+Your featured image will be the image that appears at the top of your post and the little icon that appears next to your blog title on social media.

 If you’re on WordPress .org (and you should be), the option to add a featured image will appear on the right side of your post editor.
-You’ll upload the image you want to use and hit select.
-Once you’re featured image has been saved, your live blog post will look something like this:
+You’ll upload the image you want to use to your blog post editor and hit save.

 THING EIGHT: ACTIVATE SHARE BUTTONS

-Every blog article should have the option to share across all social platforms.
-If someone likes your article and wants to share it on Facebook, they should have the option to do this quickly and easily.
+Every blog article should have the option to share across the reader’s social platforms.
+If someone likes your article and wants to share it online, they should have the option to do this quickly and easily.

-I use the Shareaholic plugin for my social share buttons, it’s free and easy to use!
+I use the Grow by MediaVine plugin for my social share buttons, it’s free and easy to use!

 THING NINE: PROOFREAD AND PUBLISH